Paul Virilio

 Paul Virilio ([viʁiljo]; 4 January 1932 – 10 September 2018) was a French cultural theorist, urbanist, architect and aesthetic philosopher.
 He is best known for his writings about technology as it has developed in relation to speed and power, with diverse references to architecture, the arts, the city and the military.
-Virilio was a prolific creator of neologisms, most notably his concept of "Dromology", the all-around, pervasive inscription of speed in every aspect of life.
+Virilio was a prolific creator of neologisms, most notably his concept of "dromology", the all-around, pervasive inscription of speed in every aspect of life.

 According to two biographers, Virilio was a "historian of warfare, technology and photography, a philosopher of architecture, military strategy and cinema, and a politically engaged provocative commentator on history, terrorism, mass media and human-machine relations."

 Biography

 Paul Virilio was born in Paris in 1932 to an Italian communist father and a Catholic Breton mother.
-He grew up in the northern coastal French region of Brittany.
-The Second World War made a big impression on him as the city of Nantes fell victim to the German blitzkrieg, became a port for the German navy, and was bombarded by British and American planes.
-The "war was his university".
-After training at the École des métiers d'art, Virilio specialised in stained-glass artwork and worked alongside Henri Matisse in churches in Paris.
-In 1950, he converted to Christianity.

 After being conscripted into the army during the Algerian War, Virilio attended lectures in phenomenology by Maurice Merleau-Ponty at the Sorbonne.

-In 1958, Virilio conducted a phenomenological inquiry into military space and the organization of territory, particularly concerning the Atlantic Wall, the 15,000 Nazi bunkers built during the Second World War along the French coastline that were designed to repel any Allied assault.
-In 1963, he began to collaborate with the architect Claude Parent and formed the Architecture Principe group (among the small group of interns were the architects Francois Seigneur and Jean Nouvel).
-After participating in the May 1968 uprising in Paris, Virilio was nominated Professor by the students at the École Spéciale d'Architecture.
-In 1973, he became the director of studies.
-The same year, Virilio became director of the magazine L'Espace Critique.

-In 1975, he was one of the organizers of the Bunker Archéologie exhibition at the Musée des Arts Décoratifs, Paris, which was a collection of texts and images relating to the Atlantic Wall.
-He has since been widely published, translated, and anthologised.

 In 1998, Virilio began to teach intensive seminars at the European Graduate School.
 His final projects involved working with homeless groups in Paris and building the first Museum of the Accident.